Azure Ala Moana

 No analysis available

-I looked for card/fob access language such as keycard entry, fob access, or electronic card readers.
-The remarks consistently mention secured entry, 24-hour security, concierge, and security guard, but they do not specifically confirm card-based access.
+I looked for card/fob access terms such as keycard entry, fob access, card reader, or electronic access.
+The public remarks support general security and secured entry, but they do not specifically confirm a card-based access system.

 No analysis available